- Future Students

 Can I still apply for the fall quarter after the Feb.
 15 priority deadline?

 Yes!
 You can apply for admission until Eastern closes the application window in the summer.
-In fact, you can start your application right now.

 What EWU school code should I enter when I complete my ACT, SAT or FAFSA?